 Using low deposit buy-to-let mortgages

-What percentage deposit is required for a buy-to-let mortgage?
+Percentage deposit required for a buy-to-let mortgage by property value

 |Property Value||15% deposit||20% deposit||25% deposit|